 - ⅓ cup Almond Flour

-- In a large mixing bowl whisk the eggs.
-Add quinoa, kale/onion mixture, garlic, salt and pepper to the egg mixture, stirring well to combine.
-Set aside and allow to cool for 15 minutes.
+- In a large mixing bowl, whisk the eggs.
+Stir quinoa, kale/onion mixture, garlic, salt and pepper into the egg mixture, and combine.

-- Add the oats and almond meal to the egg mixture.
-Combine well.
+- Add the flaked quinoa and almond meal to the egg mixture.
+Stir well to combining.

-- With clean hands, form the mixture into six even patties and place on apiece of waxed paper.
+- With clean hands, divide the mixture into four even portions.
+Shape each portion into a patty and place on a piece of parchment paper or silicone mat.

-- Heat the remaining coconut oil in a large skillet over medium heat.
-Use a flipper to transfer the fritters from the wax paper to the frying pan.
-Fry the fritters for approximately 6 minutes per side or until golden brown.
+- In a large skillet over medium heat, heat the remaining coconut oil.
+Using a spatula carefully transfer the fritters from the parchment paper to the skillet.
+Fry the fritters for approximately 6 minutes per side, until golden brown and cooked through.